Profirator/project-config/docs/configure.md

 Copy "Admin API Token" to `umbrella.token`

-Got to umbrella -> Users -> API users -> Add new API user
+Go to umbrella -> Users -> API users -> Add new API user

 Enter the email from step1, and tenant manager for the name.